asxadf/PredictionTailors/README.md

 # Bilevel MIP-based CPO

-The followings are the dataset and the codes for the paper entitled "Towards Improving Operation Economics: A Bilevel MIP-Based Closed-Loop Predict-and-Optimize Framework for Prescribing Unit Commitment" by Xianbang Chen, Yikui Liu, and Lei Wu.
+Following are the dataset and the codes for the paper entitled "Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions" by Xianbang Chen, Yikui Liu, and Lei Wu.

-To show our modifications on IEEE 118-bus system, we plot a map.
+To show our modifications to the IEEE 118-bus system, we plot a map.
 Just check it out! [fig05.pdf](https://github.com/asxadf/CPO_for_Electricity_Market/files/9438507/fig05.pdf)

 We believe it is meaningful and helpful to enable the code open-access.
 So we upload the codes here.
 It requires MATLAB as the platform, GUROBI as the solver, and YALMIP to call GUROBI.